sdrasco/EdgeWalker/README.md

 ## For experienced traders (TLDR)

-Edge Walker is a Python tool leveraging the Polygon API to identify options contract pairs with the narrowest possible spread between their upper and lower breakeven points, minimizing potential losses.
-With its asynchronous architecture, Edge Walker takes about a minute to model all contract pairs in the 11,229 unique stock tickers that polygon knows of.
+Edge Walker searches real-time market data for options strangles with minimal breakeven spread.
+Its asynchronous python and C++ modules pull and model all US stock option chains in about 30 seconds.

 ## For those without options trading experience